Provincial Assembly of East Pakistan

 The East Pakistan Provincial Assembly, known as the East Bengal Legislative Assembly between 1947 and 1955, was the provincial legislature of East Pakistan between 1947 and 1971.
 It was known as the East Bengal Assembly from 1947 to 1955 when the provincial name was changed.
-The legislature was a successor to the Bengal Legislative Council and the Bengal Legislative Assembly, which were divided between East Bengal and West Bengal during the partition of Bengal in 1947.
+The legislature was a successor to the Bengal Legislative Assembly, which were divided between East Bengal and West Bengal during the partition of Bengal in 1947.
 It was the largest provincial legislature in Pakistan.
 Elections were held only twice in 1954 and 1970.

 During the Bangladesh War of Independence in 1971, most Bengali members elected to the Pakistani National Assembly and the East Pakistani provincial assembly became members of the Constituent Assembly of Bangladesh.

 History

 Partition of Bengal

 On 20 June 1947, 141 East Bengali legislators from the Bengal Legislative Assembly voted on the partition of Bengal, with 107 supporting joining Pakistan's Constituent Assembly if Bengal were partitioned.
 The Sylhet region in Assam voted in a referendum to join Pakistan.
 After the creation of the Dominion of Pakistan, those 141 legislators, in addition to legislators from Sylhet of the Assam Legislative Assembly, formed the East Bengal Legislative Assembly.
 The Muslim League's Sir Khawaja Nazimuddin became the first chief minister.
 He was succeeded by Nurul Amin in 1948.
 The assembly was housed in Jagannath Hall, within the vicinity of the University of Dacca and the High Court of Dacca.
 The area was the center of the Bengali language movement in 1952.
 All 34 Hindu legislators fled away following the 1950 East Pakistan riots, prominent among them being Jogendranath Mandal.